nightfallai/nightfall_code_scanner/README.md

 ### Detector

-A detector is either a prebuilt detector from nightfall or customized regex or wordlist created by customer.
+A detector is either a prebuilt Nightfall detector or custom regex or wordlist detector that you can create.
 This is specified by the detectorType field.

 - nightfall prebuilt detector